chirayugk/customer-support-triage-openenv/README.md

 - what response template is safe to use
 - whether deferring it is acceptable or harmful

-## Why this is a strong hackathon project

-This repo can be pitched as:

 **"A benchmark for AI support agents that measures operational judgment, not just text generation."**

 That works well in a hackathon because it has all three things judges tend to reward: